 Really?
 C’mon.
 Come on!!!

 It is just one experience men will never have.
-Nor will they ever know the experience.
+Nor will they ever even be able to imagine.
 Flowing blood into a pad or Thinx.
 Right there.
 Down from the inside and out to the outside.
 Of your body.
 Imagine, there you are, romantic evening with someone new, having a conversation over a lovely dinner, and a tablespoon, maybe a quarter cup, of blood just flowed out of your body and into your underwear, while you’re sharing an expensive Filet Migon and glass of Cabernet.
 Plop.
 Oh there goes the clot that caused the whole thing.
 Spill.
 Oh.

 I am glad the thought of squatting over a hole in the forest is not even a dreamy option for modern women as it was for the likes of me, who was all padded and tamponed up and once a month felt like a toddler in full diapers.
 Granted, my ‘heavy’ day made my naturopathic doctor laugh.